Relative Transformation Estimation Based on Fusion of Odometry and UWB Ranging Data: Experimental Results

 \subsubsection{Effect of trajectory configuration}

+Fig. \ref{fig:compare_all_d0_and_Rmax} shows the main results.
+Overall, our proposed QCQP method provides the best performance, especially in more challenging scenarios (large $d_0$ and small $R_{\max}$).
+The second best results come from either our SDP method or the NLS method.
+Regardless of initial guess, our QCQP method is the best option in terms of accuracy.
+With a rough starting point, the NLS method would be the better option when computation resource is limited.
+However, as a good initial guess can be time-consuming to obtain during real deployment (especially when the robots are far apart) or even unobtainable (when the robots do not start working at the same time, for example), our SDP method would be the more practical option.

-Fig. \ref{fig:compare_all_d0_vs_errors} and \ref{fig:compare_all_radius_vs_errors} show the related results.
-It can be seen that both $d_0$ and $D$ affects the performance of all methods.
-The main observations are: the larger the $d_0$, the larger the errors, while $D$ has the opposite effect; $d_0$ affects the translation error $e_t$ more noticeably than the heading error $e_{\theta}$ while it is the reverse for $D$; the performance of the methods are more similar when $d_0$ is smaller or $D$ is larger.
-For $d_0 = 50\si{m}$ (Fig. \ref{fig:compare_all_sigmas_vs_errors}), the NLS and previous SDP methods fail to find the solution, which can be attributed to the fact that these methods do not limit the search space for $\mathbf{t}$ using the constraint $\norm{\mathbf{t}} = d_0$ while the rest does (in different forms).
-Overall, the proposed QCQP and SDP methods outperform previous methods, especially in more challenging scenarios (large $d_0$ and small $D$), with the best method being QCQP.
+Generally, it can be seen that both $d_0$ and $R_{\max}$ affects the performance of all methods.
+The main observations are: the larger the $d_0$, the larger the errors, while $R_{\max}$ has the opposite effect; $d_0$ affects the translation error $e_t$ more noticeably than the heading error $e_{\theta}$ while it is the reverse for $R_{\max}$; the performance of the methods are more similar when $d_0$ is smaller or $R_{\max}$ is larger.

-In relation to our theoretical findings: the combination of $d_0$ and $D$ would limit the maximum relative angles between successive measurements (which consequently limits $\alpha$ and $\beta$), while $D$ would limit the maximum displacement of the target robot on the horizontal plane (which consequently limits $\rho$).
-As such, $d_0$ and $D$ together affects $T_i$ and consequently the relative translation $\hat{\mathbf{t}}$, while $D$ directly changes $\Phi_i$ and consequently the relative heading $\hat{\theta}$.
+In relation to our theoretical findings: the combination of $d_0$ and $R_{\max}$ would limit the maximum relative angles between successive measurements (which then limits $\alpha$ and $\beta$), while $R_{\max}$ would limit the maximum displacement of the target robot on the horizontal plane (which then limits $\rho$).
+As such, $d_0$ and $R_{\max}$ together affects $T_i$ and consequently the relative translation $\hat{\mathbf{t}}$, while $R_{\max}$ directly changes $\Phi_i$ and consequently the relative heading $\hat{\theta}$.
 In principle, we have $\sin\alpha_{\max} \simeq D / d_0$.
-From the problem-solving perspective, a situation with larger $d_0$ or smaller $D$ would be more difficult.
-Generally, either increasing $d_0$ or decreasing $D$ would improve the relative translation estimates, while increasing $D$ for the target robot would improve the relative heading estimates.
+From a practical perspective, a situation with larger $d_0$ or smaller $R_{\max}$ would be more difficult.
+Either increasing $d_0$ or decreasing $R_{\max}$ would improve the relative translation estimates, while increasing $R_{\max}$ for the target robot would improve the relative heading estimates.